For my money (and at this point I’ve given them quite a bit of it), Warby Parker makes some of the most stylish sunglasses on the market.

 The Raiders are available in two color schemes, Gold with Mirrored Gold lenses (pictured here) and Polished Gold with Green lenses.

-The Lewis obviously draws its inspiration from the classic Ray-Ban Clubmater, but adds a new twist that makes these frames feel a little rebellious.
+The Ames obviously draws its inspiration from the classic Ray-Ban Clubmaster, but adds a new twist that makes these frames feel a little rebellious.

 Regardless of what they remind you of, Hatcher’s oversize frame and sturdy design are indisputably masculine, making them one of Warby’s best options for guys.